SerenityOS/serenity/Base/usr/share/man/man2/pledge.md

 ## Description

-`pledge()` makes a promise to the kernel that from this moment on, it will only use a subset of system functionality.
+`pledge()` makes a promise to the kernel that from this moment on, the calling process will only use a subset of system functionality.

 Functionality is divided into a curated set of promises (described below), which can be combined to cover the program's needs.
 Both arguments are space-separated lists of promises.